gmdsi/GMDSI_notebooks/docs/part2/freyberg_pstfrom_pest_setup.md

 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt;
+# for this course we use locally stored version of pyemu and flopy to avoid version conflicts
 sys.path.insert(0,os.path.join("..", "..", "dependencies"))
 import pyemu
 import flopy
-assert "dependencies" in flopy.__file__ assert "dependencies" in pyemu.__file__ sys.path.insert(0,"..")
+assert "dependencies" in flopy.__file__ assert "dependencies" in pyemu.__file__
+# herebedragons.py contains a series of utility functions that help us manage the tutorial repository
+sys.path.insert(0,"..")
 import herebedragons as hbd
 ```

 We will be calling a few external programs throughout this tutorial.
 Namely, MODFLOW 6 and PESTPP-GLM.
 For the purposes of the tutorial(s), we have included executables in the tutorial repository.
 They are in the `bin` folder, organized by operating system and will programmatically copied into the working dirs as needed.